abdgafartunde/abdgafartunde.github.io/index.md

 layout: page
 title: ""
 ---
+### Abd'gafar Tunde Tiamiyu
+Graduate Research and Teaching Assistant

+### Bio
 I am a Phd student in the Department of Mathematics at the Chinese University of Hong Kong, Hong Kong SAR China.
+My research interests are listed below.

 ## Research Interests:
 - Inverse Problems